jcserrano050105/WD-Seatwork-4_SERRANO/readme.md

 Description of the project in details.

 Guiding Question:
-- What is the project
+- What is the project - The project is a Feature Display Website that showcases distinct design layouts and features using pure HTML and CSS.
+It consists of multiple pages, each dedicated to a different theme or subject, and includes various sections highlighting specific content through engaging visuals and interactive elements.
-- Whats the purpose
+- Whats the purpose - The primary purpose of the project is to demonstrate the use of HTML and CSS to create visually appealing and functionally rich web pages.
+The website aims to showcase the capabilities of these core web technologies in building interactive and responsive user experiences.
-- What are key components
+- What are key components - The project features a main entry point with a video background and navigation links, providing an engaging introduction to the website.
+The website also includes two distinct feature pages.
+Feature Page 1 focuses on Honda City Hatchback, with sections highlighting the features of it .
+Feature Page 2 is dedicated to the Nike Shoes , showcasing the shoe features.
-- What technology used and how it is used
+- What technology used and how it is used - The website is built using HTML to create the structure.
+This defines the different parts of the page, like headings, sections, paragraphs, and navigation links.
+The content is organized in a logical way.
+CSS is then used to style the HTML elements.
+This allows for visually appealing layouts, and advanced techniques like flexbox and grid are used to make the design responsive.
+Transitions and animations are also included to enhance the interactivity and overall user experience of the website.

 ### Key Components
 <!-- TODO: List of Key Components -->
 <!-- The following are just sample -->
-- MultiPage Website/Single Page Website
+- Landing Page
-- Parallax transition
+- Features Page
-- Transactional
+- Header and Footer

 ### Technology
 <!-- TODO: List of Technology Used -->